 In 2004, Martin was honored by the two schools he attended as an undergraduate.
 Wingate University (then Wingate Junior College), where he spent two years before transferring to FSU, bestowed upon him the honor of Distinguished Alumnus.
 He was also presented the Bernard F. Sliger Award for Service, named after Florida State’s 11th president, which is the highest honor accorded by the Alumni Association.
 In January of 2015, the Martin Family, longtime supporters of Tallahassee Memorial HealthCare’s children’s center and newborn intensive care unit, were honored as the children’s playroom at TMH was named the “Mike Martin Family Playroom.”

 A 1966 graduate of Florida State, Martin earned his Master’s degree in 1971.
-He and wife Carol have three children, Mary Beth, Melanie and Mike, Jr., who is entering his 21st season as an assistant coach to his father, and four grandchildren.
-Mary Beth and husband Tom Buchanan are the parents of Martin’s first grandchild Hannah Elizabeth (19) and Lexi, who joined the family in January in 2012.
-Mike, Jr. is the parent of Martin’s second and third grandchildren Tyler (16) and T.J.
-(14).
+He and wife Carol have three children, Mary Beth, Melanie and Mike, Jr., who is entering his 22nd season as an assistant coach to his father, and four grandchildren.
+Mary Beth and husband Tom Buchanan are the parents of Martin’s grandchildren Hannah Elizabeth and Lexi.
+Mike, Jr. is the parent of Tyler and T.J.

 |Totals as Player (2 years)||71-24-1||.745||8-5|